As the New Year rolls around, it is also a time when we can plan, can plot and can work out new adventures.

 Your gear budget

-Many lists for the 7 summits allow $10,000 or more for gear.
-I’m talking to experienced climbers, so you have your gear.
+Many lists for the 7 summits allow $15,000 or more for gear.
+I’m talking to experienced climbers here, so you have your gear.
 Yes we all want more new shiny things.
 But this is about the summits, not shiny outfits.

-Your budget for gear is zero – if you need big boots buy them on the way into the cold peaks from someone who has just finished their 7 and never wants to climb again.
+So your budget for gear is zero – if you need big boots buy them on the way into the cold peaks from someone who has just finished their 7 and never wants to climb again.
 Or convince them of your worthy endeavor and encourage them to give them to you.
 Or go down into the back alleys of Thamel in Kathmandu and barter for them.
+If you have no real funds for gear and no budget, you will be able to work out what you need a whole lot cheaper.

 My prices below could be off a bit (perhaps quite a ways off?) – but overall I don’t think experienced climbers with less resources should immediately discard the idea of the 7 summits if they really want to do them.

-I haven’t factored in international travel – kayak is much better at doing that for you – but for most leaping off points, you should be able to get there for $1,500 at the most if you pick the right season.
+I haven’t factored in international travel to each peak – kayak.com and online travel options are much better at doing that for you – but for most leaping off points, you should be able to get there for $2,000 at the most if you pick the right season.
 And combine a few peaks and you will save even more.

 So at the very bottom end of the scale, lets see what it could cost you to do the 7 summits if you shaved it all to the bone.

-Australia – Kosciusko – at some point in everyone’s life, you should visit Australia anyway right?
+At some point in everyone’s life, you should visit Australia anyway right?
 Can one go all the way through life without seeing a Kangaroo in the wild?
 So getting there should be part of a holiday anyway.
-And you can climb it any time of year.
+And you can climb Kosciusko any time of year.

-So rent a car in Sydney (AUS $30 day) zoom down to Thredbo and gallop up the peak.
-Camp in the local campground (free, with your park entry of AUS$17 day), buy good food from the supermarket.
+So rent a car in Sydney (AUS $40 day) zoom down to Thredbo ski area and gallop up the peak.
+Camp in the local campground (free, with your park entry of AUS$17 day), and buy good food from the local supermarket.
 Drink Fosters (perhaps the largest part of your budget, depending on your inclination).
 If you want to do some fun skiing, go in the Southern Winter.
-It is unlikely to be powder, but carving through the gum trees above the Australian hills will be pretty memorable.
+It is unlikely to be powder snow, but carving through the gum trees above the Australian hills will be very memorable.

-Depending on the size of your group, local costs will be about $9,500.00 from Bali.
-In Bali you can stay at a hostel on Kuta beach, surf until the weather is good, catch the plane over to Timka in Indonesia and summit a few days later.
+Depending on the size of your group, local costs will be about $12,000.00 per person from Bali.
+In Bali you can stay at a hostel on Kuta beach, surf until the weather is good, catch the plane over to Timika in Indonesia and summit a few days later.

 Allow for your purchase of a penis sheath (75 cents) and local art ($1.50).
 It is an extravagance, but if weather socks you in, go for a round of golf at the Freeport Mine Country Club, $48 for 9 holes, including your club rental.
 It’s an ideal cure for delayed flights to the heights.

-Africa – Kilimanjaro – yes you can sleep in the Serengeti, be served afternoon tea on the terrace overlooking the wildlife paradise of Ngorogoro crater and walk with Lions at the game park.
+Yes you can sleep in the Serengeti, be served afternoon tea on the terrace overlooking the wildlife paradise of Ngorogoro crater and walk with Lions at the game park.
 Just make sure and climb Kilimanjaro first so you can enjoy it.
+And then you can use any funds you have left to savour the safari properly.

 Being brave, you fly to Kilimanjaro International airport, get a taxi to Moshi, find a place to stay and the next day go for a wander though town.
 Find someone you trust, book a minimal staff contingent, as you are required to have a guide, and set off the next day.
 If you want to know how to find people to trust in far away places, this is not a good option for you, and you should book a tour from home.